Resist or yield

 It occurred to me that a distinguishing aspect of good play is knowing when to resist and when to yield.
 Strong players have fighting spirit: they do not want to obey their opponent and give him everything he wants.
 On the other hand, always resisting is bad.
 If you do not yield from time to time and give your opponent something, your forces will be scattered and overstretched.
 A fight which takes place in the opponent's sphere of influence may not call for fighting spirit or it becomes all deciding and likely at your detriment.

 Yielding wherever the opponent makes a claim is also a certain way to defeat, albeit a slower one.
-You will be pushed around?, end in gote, lose stones and let invasions live easily in your moyo.
+You will be following the opponent around, end in gote, lose stones and let invasions live easily in your moyo.
 Stated this way, knowing when to yield and when to put up a fight amounts to playing well.
 So how do we decide?

 A first concept that seems useful to me is forcing.
 If your opponent is forcing you to do something, it feels bad.
 And when you can force your opponent to do something, it feels good.
 So if you can yield superficially, while forcing the opponent to carry out his claim, yielding may be positive.
 But that moves the hot potato to the definition of feeling to be forced.